ip-tools/python-epo-ops-client/README.md

 is when its access token has expired: in this case, the client will automatically handle the HTTP 400 status and renew the token.

-Note the the Client does not attempt to interpret the data supplied by OPS, so it's your responsibility to parse the XML or JSON payload for your own purpose.
+Note that the Client does not attempt to interpret the data supplied by OPS, so it's your responsibility to parse the XML or JSON payload for your own purpose.

 The following custom exceptions are raised for cases when OPS quotas are